Apply for your Visa

 Visa applications from outside the UK are usually made online.

 You may be required to undertake a TB screening test as part of the Student Route visa application process.
 Alongside the visa application, you will also need to visit a visa application centre to have your photograph and fingerprints (biometric details) taken.
 You will also be expected to pay for the Student Route visa application and the healthcare surcharge.
 When making your visa application, you will need to consider your travel date to the UK, making sure you provide an accurate arrival date.
 This is because you will only have ten days after arrival in the UK to collect your BRP.

 What will my visa look like?

 If your visa application is successful, you will be provided with a temporary entrance visa known as a vignette.
 This will be a sticker in your passport.
 You will then need to collect your BRP, which is your permanent visa.
 You should include the BRP collection address.
 We recommend you use the University of Leicester address.
-You will need your Tier 4 decision letter to collect your BRP.
+You will need your Student Route decision letter to collect your BRP.